gtk-rs/gtk4-rs/book/src/gobject_values.md

 # Generic Values

 Some GObject-related functions rely on generic values for their arguments or return parameters.
-Enumerators in C are not as powerful as the one in Rust, which is why [`glib::Value`](http://gtk-rs.org/docs/glib/value/struct.Value.html) is used for this.
+Enums in C are not as powerful as the one in Rust, which is why [`glib::Value`](http://gtk-rs.org/docs/glib/value/struct.Value.html) is used for this.
 Conceptually though, there are similar to a Rust enum defined like this:

 ```rust